keboola/connection-docs/manipulation/transformations/redshift/index.md

 permalink: /manipulation/transformations/redshift/
 ---

 AWS Redshift is based on PostgreSQL 8.0 where AWS added powerful scaling and made it available in cloud.
-You can either have your own dedicated cluster in Keboola Connection, or "bring your own cluster" (comming soon).
+You can either have your own dedicated cluster in Keboola Connection, or bring your own cluster.

  - With your own dedicated cluster, all the power is at your hands.
  - If your source data is on Redshift, there is no data transfer.